Alice Kamokilaikawai Campbell: Early life and family

 Alice Kamokilaikawai Campbell was born in Honolulu on March 17, 1884.
 She was born into an elite family: her father James Campbell was a wealthy industrialist, and her mother Abigail Kuaihelani Campbell was a descendant of Hawaiian nobility.
 When Alice was a child, her family were friends with Queen Liliʻuokalani and she would play at the ʻIolani Palace.
 After her father's death, she inherited part of the Campbell Estate, one of the largest in the Hawaiian islands.

 Campbell married sugar planter Walter Macfarlane; they had five children, including waterman Walter J. Macfarlane and composer Muriel Macfarlane Flanders.
 After twenty-five years of marriage, they divorced in 1929.
 She would go on to marry twice more.

 Campbell attended the College of Notre Dame in San Jose, California.
 She ran a French supper club in San Francisco in the 1930s, but returned to Hawai'i in 1939.

+"Club Kamokila was located at 960 Bush St., in San Francisco.
+Founded in 1933 by pineapple heiress Alice Kamokila Campbell, it was originally called Kamokila's Temple to Art.
+The temple was the auditorium, as the building was former church that became a speakeasy.
+Legal issues arose after the club was raided for unlawful liquor sales, and Campbell closed the club in April of 1934, & moved back to Hawaii.
+It was then taken over by Kamehameha Corporation, and renamed the Royal Hawaiian."